What to do when you are running out of stock on Amazon

 Pros: Enrolling your product in Amazon In-Stock Head Start program will make your product discoverable, while sales might be lower you want to make sure your product is seen with your competitor on Amazon listing page.

-Cons: Depending on your products arrival date, sales of Amazon “In stock soon” products are significantly lower then stocked products, which may cause your items Amazon ranking to be reduced.
+Cons: Depending on your product’s arrival date, Amazon “In stock soon” products sell significantly lower than stocked products, which may reduce your item’s Amazon ranking.

 What to do when your items returns into stock on Amazon

-Upon restocking, it’s crucial to monitor your product closely, as its ranking and performance may vary.
+Upon restocking, monitoring your product closely is crucial, as its ranking and performance may vary.
 Depending on the product and on how long the product was out of stock for, different products will behave differently.
-It’s important to keep a close eye and to make sure it is picking up the momentum it had prior to going OOS.
+It’s essential to keep a close eye on it and to make sure it is picking up the momentum it had before going OOS.

-Look at your organic keyword tracker and see where the main keywords are ranking now and where they were ranked prior to going OOS.
+Look at your organic keyword tracker and see where the main keywords are ranking now and where they were ranked before going OOS.
 Increase PPC on the keywords you want to regain ranking.

 Running out of stock on Amazon can be a challenging experience for sellers, but by following the advice outlined in this blog post, you can minimize its impact on your product’s performance and ranking.
 Stay proactive, make informed decisions, and continually monitor your inventory to ensure your Amazon business remains on track.